ravendb/docs/version_1/docs/Intro/basic-concepts.markdown

 Requests to the server are made using the [Client API](../client-api) available to any .NET or Silverlight application, or by [directly accessing the server's RESTful API](../http-api).

 If you are a .NET developer, using the Client API is the easiest way for you to work with RavenDB, as it provides a great amount of features and a very slick API.
-The RESTful API makes RavenDB accessible from other platforms like AJAX queries in webpages or non-Windows applications written in Ruby-on-Rails, for example.
+The RESTful API makes RavenDB accessible from other platforms like AJAX queries in web pages or non-Windows applications written in Ruby-on-Rails, for example.

 ## The RavenDB server